 Here, as well as on the Submissions List page (from your organization view), you have administrative control of your test submission.
 You can edit form fields by clicking on the pencil icons, add or remove submitted files, view any activity and/or ratings that are associated with the submission, send a message to the submitter (in the case of a test submission, this would be you), assign the submission to team members, place a label on the submission, leave a note about the submission, change the submission status, and more.

-We encourage you to test every form you create and to explore your administrative capabilities as much as possible before handling your "real" submissions.
-The more comfortable you become with Submittable's robust platform, the better your experience will be for both you and your submitters.
+We encourage you to test every form you create and to explore your administrative capabilities as much as possible before processing your actual submissions.
+The more comfortable you become with Submittable's platform, the better your experience will be for both you and your submitters.